 In closing, it must be said that Ben Adler’s passionate and unwavering commitment to create such an epic event was beyond extraordinary.
 Working tirelessly and voluntarily for an entire year, he poured heart, artistry, and precision into every detail, cutting no corners and setting a new benchmark for excellence.
 His vision has given the Jewish community a gift of immense cultural and spiritual value.
 It is vital that he receives continued support and resources needed to continue this exceptional work, ensuring SHIR’s brilliance shines even brighter in years to come.

-Personally, when I see a creative soul deliver at such a high level, I realize these are the types that would only deliver more, bigger, and better if the support was there, so the only correct response I feel to shout after the wonder I witnessed is, “give him a blank cheque!”
+Personally, when I see a creative soul deliver at such a high level, I realize these are the types that would only deliver more, bigger, and better if the support was there - so I feel compelled to shout, after the wonder I witnessed, “give him a blank cheque!”

-May there be many more events to celebrate the richness of both historical and contemporary Jewish music, and to platform and showcase these exceptional artists, especially held at such a sacred and reflective time on the Jewish calendar, between Rosh Hashanah and Yom Kippur.
+May there be many more events to celebrate the richness of both historical and contemporary Jewish music, and to showcase these exceptional artists.

 September 28, 2025 at 7PM